 You do not need an authorization for urgent and emergency care if you are not able to return to the Prevea360 Health Plan service area for immediate treatment—and if the medical need is determined as such upon review.

 Be sure you understand the types of care available to you and the Out-of-Area Coverage policy here at Prevea360 Health Plan before you leave town.

 Urgent care should be received at the nearest appropriate medical facility unless you can safely return to the service area.
 Contact Prevea360 Health Plan by the next business day after seeing an out-of-network provider.

 When we receive a claim for the services, it will be reviewed to determine if the diagnosis or symptoms were urgent.
 If so, payment will be based on our maximum allowable fee.
 You will be responsible for any fees that exceed this amount.

 If you are outside of the service area and require emergency care, call 911 or go to the nearest medical facility.
 Contact Prevea360 Health Plan as soon as possible after receiving any emergency treatment or an emergency admission to a non-contracted facility.

 If you are admitted to a non-contracted facility for inpatient behavioral health services, we request notification as soon as possible after being admitted.
 A non-contracted provider is a provider who does not have an agreement with the health plan and are considered non-plan.

 For more information on emergency services, see our no surprises Q&A.

 Follow-up appointments to an out-of-area urgent or emergency visit should be made with a Prevea360 Health Plan provider.
 If this is not possible, please contact your home primary care physician for a prior authorization to an out-of-network provider.

-Calling the Customer Care Center at 877-230-7555 can also help you verify a provider in that area who is covered under our nationwide network.
+Calling the Customer Care Center can also help you verify a provider in that area who is covered under our nationwide network.
 You can also see the Customer Care number on your Member ID.